Ottawa — August 13, 2018

 Given the plethora of available news, ICTC is starting a weekly news publication entitled “Digital Pulse” with the aim of providing our community with a weekly synopsis of carefully curated news items of interest on Tech Innovation, Competition, Digital Transformation, Talent & Capacity building, and Digital Policy.

-ICTC will also be providing in the next couple of weeks expert commentary on specific news as further insights on research, programs, and policy developments nationally and internationally.
+ICTC will also be providing in the next couple of weeks expert commentary on the specific news as further insights on research, programs, and policy developments nationally and internationally.

 Here is the first edition of ICTC Digital Pulse: